Emiliano-Agurcia/Project-Practice/Quick Notes.md

   How to use File System as DB
   How caching works in next.js (cache:'no-store' | next: {revalidate 15}) This doesnt apply using axios

-Rendering.md:
-Navigation.md:

 What can I do for specific info like:
-  What is this?
-  viewportRef
-  "use client";

   React Components?:
   - React.forwardRef:
     Allows you to forward a ref from a parent component to a DOM node (so someone using <Button ref={...} /> actually gets the underlying <button>).